bloudermilk/acts_as_async/README.md

 ActsAsAsync is tested against Ruby 1.8.7, 1.9.2, 1.9.3, REE, Rubinius, and JRuby.

-Adding better (read: any) test coverage is top priority at the moment, so expect to see the builds failing for a while.
-Not because the gem is broken (hopefully) , but because the tests haven't been implemented yet.
+**Adding better test coverage is top priority at the moment.
+Don't be shy, issue a pull request with your tests.**

 ![Build Status](https://secure.travis-ci.org/bloudermilk/acts_as_async.png?branch=master&.png)